 This five en suite, 11 bath estate at 534 Bontona Ave. features magnificent marble and intricate craftsmanship throughout with artistic loggias, custom lighting, stunning chandeliers, a chef’s kitchen, a gym, a massage room, a 1,780-square-foot yoga/meditation room, a panic room, a grand sweeping staircase, a Venetian pool and a four-car garage.

-The live auction of the 29-room, 17,363-square-foot, one-acre estate will be conducted by Fisher Auction Co. in cooperation with Katrina Campins Group on Nov.
-1. (Click here to check out the auction website.)
+The live auction of the 29-room, 17,363-square-foot, one-acre estate will be conducted by Fisher Auction Co. in cooperation with Katrina Campins Group.
+(Click here to check out the auction website.)
 The late H. Wayne Huizenga, the only person to play top roles in three Fortune 100 companies, once owned the property.

 A lot of people want to say their property is one-of-a-kind, but this one truly is, says Lamar Fisher, president and CEO of Fisher Auction.

 “This particular property doesn’t otherwise exist in our market in Broward,” he says, citing its lot size, 750 feet of waterfront, height above sea level, views, artistry and “17,000 square feet where every room has its own unique features.
 You can’t duplicate that.
 It doesn’t exist today.”

 Fisher, who also is mayor of Pompano Beach and a candidate for the Broward County Commission, operates one of the 10 largest auction companies in the United States and successfully auctioned the Versace Mansion on Miami Beach in 2013 for $41.5 million when the minimum bid was $25 million.
 The buyers were the family that owns Jordache Jeans and the backup bidder was Donald Trump, who was represented on site by his son, Eric, Fisher says.